clivelo/clivelo.github.io/_posts/2023-01-02-the-four-principles-of-oop-in-python.md

 Object-oriented programming (OOP) is a programming design based on the idea of objects in real-life.
 Objects have properties (known as **attributes**) and functions (known as **methods**).
 This paradigm allows programmers to think about codes as working with real-life objects.
 The main idea of OOP includes four critical principles, which will be explained in the following post using Python.

+This post requires the basic knowledge of writing OOP in Python.
+Please first read about [the fundmentals of OOP in Python](https://clivelo.me/blog/the-fundamentals-of-oop-in-python) if you have not learned about classes and object yet.

 ## OOP
 We will be using the following code as the basis for all the examples below.